OldWestCreations/owc_robbery/README.md

 - Integrated **animation** for money handover.

 ## 🔄 Changelog

+### Version 1.3
+- **Added:** Players must aim at an NPC for at least 3 seconds before the robbery is triggered.
+This prevents accidental robberies when aiming at crowds.
+- **Added:** A weapon check – players must have a weapon equipped to start a robbery.

 ### Version 1.2
 - **Added:** A human ped check to prevent animals from being robbed.
 - **Fixed:** NPC's now do the money giving animation correctly.
-Previous animations are canceled
+Previous animations are canceled.
 - **Fixed:** Issue where animals could trigger the robbery script.

 ### Version 1.1
 - **Improved:** Script structure reorganized – `client.lua` and `server.lua` are now inside dedicated `client` and `server` folders for better project organization.

 ## 🔧 Installation
 1. Download and place the script in your `resources` folder.